Code-Institute-Submissions/Milestone-4-Fullstack-Website/README.md

 #### UX

-I created this website to sell graphic design.
+I created this website to sell graphic design prints and services.

 **User Story 1:**
 John Doe is curious about the purpose of the site.
 He can read about the reason it was created on the home page.